So You Want to Buy A Hat...

 If you work hard and play hard you want your hat to withstand the wear and tear alongside you.
 We recommend having your hat made from a western hat body.
 The western hat body can become any style of hat and is made of 50/50 rabbit/beaver with a bit of stiffener.
 This hat will be a little thicker, heavier, and more coarse than the 100% beaver.

-We use rabbit velour felt exclusively for making top hats and no other styles.
-Its flexibility allows us to stretch it into the sharp angels of the top hat.
-Our tops are stiffened to help keep their shape.
-The long hair of this rabbit velour has a beautiful seal-like sheen reminiscent of top hats made long ago.
+We use rabbit shag for making top hats and classic styles.
+Its flexibility allows us to stretch it into the sharp angels of the top hat, or for a softer dress hat.
+The long hair of this rabbit velour has a beautiful seal-like sheen reminiscent of top hats made long ago or the long shag we saw more of in the 70’s.
 The rabbit velour top hats are not ideal for the rain, but optimal for the opera.

 There is only one country in the entire world whose perfect equator climate combined with a five hundred year old skill produces the raw straw bodies for the fine Panama hats we shape and finish to sell here at Paul's Hat Works.
 That country is Ecuador.
 The weaving of Panama hats is an Ecuadorian family tradition and trade, hand weaving their hats from start to finish.
 Ask any native from Ecuador and they will defensively explain how the biggest misnomer ever is that their hats are referred to as "Panama hats."
 The reason for that is because the finished hats were originally popularized on the newly established trade hub of the Panama Canal.